rickosborne/cascades/md/36-6-3-dinner.md

 Jennifer smiled at this.

 "Right.
-It would manifest as losing sensation in your extremities, then your sense, _et cetera_.
+It would manifest as losing sensation in your extremities, then your senses, _et cetera_.
 Until, we might imagine, a kind of critical energy is built up.
 The resonance is self-correcting.
 It fixes itself through a neural cascade, reverting the resonance to a time when it was most stable: right after it first initiated."